ML-Passionate/Python-Utils-Public/README.md

 # Python-Utils-Public
- Python utils public
+Utilitários Python públicos

-# Analize-CSV-file
+# Analize-CSV-file.ipnb
 * Scatter Plot:
 If 'Y' or 'y' exists, the scatter plot will have points colored based on the values in that column.
 If 'Y' or 'y' does not exist, the scatter plot will be a standard plot without classification.